dwightjack/vue-types/packages/docs/guide/validators.md

 Creates a new validator object from a previously defined one.

-See [Inheriting from existing validators](/advanced/custom-validators.html#inheriting-from-existing-validators) for more details.
+See [Composing existing validators](/advanced/custom-validators.html#composing-existing-validators) for more details.

 ### createTypes

 Returns a namespaced collection of validators.

-See [Custom namespaced instance](/advanced/custom-instance.html) for more details.
+See [Custom namespaced instance](../namespaced-usage/custom-instance.md) for more details.